-“Why do you specialise in the health of busy professionals?”
+“Why do you specialise in the health of busy professional men?”
 He enquired.

 To be honest, I was completely stumped.